Estado Novo (Portugal): Regime

 The year 1933 marked a watershed of legislation in Portuguese history.
 Under Salazar's supervision, Teotónio Pereira, the Sub-Secretary of State of Corporations and Social Welfare, reporting directly to Salazar, enacted extensive legislation that shaped the corporatist structure and initiated a comprehensive social welfare system.
 This system was equally anti-capitalist and anti-socialist.
-The corporatization of the working class was accompanied by strict legislation regulating business.
-Workers' organizations were subordinated to state control but granted a legitimacy that they had never before enjoyed and were made beneficiaries of a variety of new social programs.
+The corporatisation of the working class was accompanied by strict legislation regulating business.
+Workers' organisations were subordinated to state control but granted a legitimacy that they had never before enjoyed and were made beneficiaries of a variety of new social programs.
 Nevertheless, it is important to note that even in the enthusiastic early years, corporatist agencies were not at the center of power and therefore corporatism was not the true base of the whole system.